AiJared/DSA_in_python/README.md

 ## Linked List

 Here we will work on building data structures.
-Before we get into linked lists, let me first explain why building data structures instead of just using those that come built into our languages.
+Before we get into linked lists, let me first explain why building data structures instead of just using those that come built into our languages is important.
 Each data structure solves a particular problem, on the basics of arrays above, we have looked at the common operations carried out and their costs.
 We found out that arrays are particularly good at accessing as reading values happends in constant time.
 But arrays are pretty bad at inserting and deleting, both of which run in linear time.

 Linked lists on the other hand are somewhat better at this, although there are some caviets.
 If we are trying to solve a problem that involves more inserts and deletes that accessing, a linked list can be a more better tool than an array.